lwfm-proj/lwfm/README.md

 + test
+    - all status to Run Store - in getJobStatus(), or in JobStatus itself?
+    - data movement as jobs
     - parent-child tracking, originator
-    - RunStore - was it used?
-    - data movement as jobs
     - put file with a new dest name
     - fire & wait?
+    - local driver cancel job
+    - handler persistence

 + MxN